Peonies might bring to mind times gone by, but with a variety of forms and new colors, they're also the perfect way to update your garden.

 Midwest peony picks

-On this and the next four slides are five easy-to-find peony varieties that grow exceptionally well in the Midwest.
+This and the next four photos show easy-to-find peony varieties that grow exceptionally well in the Midwest.
 (Typically, peonies grow in Zones 3 to 8.)

 Top peonies: 'Serene Pastel'